Fraud Blocker

 Going to a school for training and working as an electrical trainee, you will get your foot in the door for possible jobs.
 As an electrician trainee, you will meet other electricians who can help you obtain an apprenticeship.

-Attending a trade school gives employers the opinion that you are also serious about your career.
-You also will have experience in the work field as a trainee if you work before entering an apprenticeship.
+Attending a trade school gives employers the impression that you are also serious about your career.
+You will also have experience in the work field as a trainee if you work before entering an apprenticeship.

 4. Fees and Dues